 Battering & Deep Frying the Pork

-- Once the meat has finished marinating, in the bowl or plate – separate the meat slightly so they are not clump together.
+- Once the meat has finished marinating, in the bowl or plate - separate the meat slightly so they are not clumped together.

-- Add half the corn starch over the meat and gently toss it in the corn starch until each piece has been coated with corn starch.
-Let it rest for 5 minutes until the corn starch has absorbed the marinade and moisture, and the batter looks gummy and moist.
+- Add half the potato starch over the meat and gently toss it until each piece has been coated with potato starch.
+Let it rest for 5 minutes until the potato starch has absorbed the marinade and moisture, and the batter looks gummy and moist.

 - If you are using a deep fryer, set the temperature to 350F (180C) and wait for the oil to get to temp.
-If you are using a frying pan, set the heat to medium heat and make sure there is at least 1 inch of oil in the pan.
+If you are using a frying pan or shallow pot, set the heat to medium heat and make sure there is at least 1 inch of oil in the pan.
 To test if the oil is hot enough in a pot, use a wooden chopstick or the back of a wooden spoon and dunk it in the oil.
 If it starts to bubble, the oil is hot enough to start deep frying.

 - Add the meat in when the oil is hot, careful not to overcrowd the pan.
 (Depending on how big your pan is, you may need to do it in 2 batches).
 Cook the meat for approximately 5 minutes until it is crispy and browned.